 An Act to dissolve the Perth Bowling and Recreation Club (Incorporated), an Association incorporated under the Associations Incorporation Act 1895, and to dissolve The Western Australian Tattersall’s Club, a Company incorporated under the Companies Act 1893 and registered pursuant to section 29 of the Companies Act 1943, as a Company with limited liability without the addition of the word “Limited” to its name, and to vest the assets of both bodies in, and to transfer the liabilities and membership thereof to an Association to be incorporated under the first mentioned Act, by the name of the Perth and Tattersall’s Bowling and Recreation Club (Inc.) and for incidental purposes.

-[Assented to 8 December 1979.]

 Preamble

 WHEREAS: